-Consider creating a unique deck of affirmation cards using your private collection of favorite of positive affirmations, mantras or sayings!
+Consider creating a unique deck of positive affirmation cards using your private collection of favorite of positive affirmations, mantras or sayings!
 Have you been keeping a list of lovely quotes, romantic sayings or catchy phrases every once in a while which you get from magazines, books or online?
 Well, instead of simply copying the words down in a book or storing them in a word or excel file, think of making a set of affirmation cards that you can flip easily and carry around!

 (Affirmation Cards On-the-Go)